-Located on Nob Hill at the only spot in San Francisco where each of the city's cable car lines meet, The Fairmont San Francisco offers meeting attendees convenience in a historic setting.
-The hotel dates back to 1907, and from among its 55,000-square-feet of function space, planners can choose the Venetian Room where Tony Bennett first sang "I Left My Heart in San Francisco."
-In addition, there is the historic Garden Room where the charter for the United Nations was drafted and signed in 1945.
-An extensive business center caters to high-tech needs, and guest rooms are fully equipped with business-friendly amenities.
-Post-meetings, relaxation can be found at the on-site Active Sports Club at Nob Hill (complete with spa) or the Tonga Room & Hurricane Bar, which claims to serve the best mai tais in the city.
+Located on Nob Hill at the only spot in the city where all cable car lines meet, The Fairmont San Francisco offers meeting attendees landmark status and unparalleled convenience in a historic setting.
+The hotel dates back to 1907, and from among its 55,000 square-feet of function space, planners can choose the Venetian Room, where Tony Bennett first sang "I Left My Heart in San Francisco."
+In addition, there is the historic Garden Room, where the charter for the United Nations was drafted and signed in 1945.
+An extensive business center caters to high-tech needs, and guest rooms are fully equipped with work-friendly amenities.
+Post-meetings, relaxation can be found at the on-site Active Sports Club at Nob Hill (complete with spa) or the famed Tonga Room & Hurricane Bar, which claims to serve the best mai tais in the city.

-To learn more about having a conference in a historic San Francisco setting, visit The Fairmont San Francisco's official website
+To learn more about holding a meeting in a historic setting, visit The Fairmont San Francisco official website